notunknownfr/Pakistan-Standard-Time-Analog-Clock-Using-PyQt-Library/README.md

 ** How to run **

     1. Install PyQt Library first using "pip install PyQt5"
-    2. Export all files in same package on your device
+    2. Use command "git clone https://github.com/yourusername/yourrepo.git" in your cmd
     3. Run your program